How Spain could deliver swift savings in Peugeot-Opel deal

 But with production of the Cactus having fallen in 2016 as demand waned, forcing 1,300 of its around 1,700 staff to take temporary reductions in their hours, Villaverde is operating at around 40 percent of its capacity, analysts estimate.

-The calculations were based on the analysts' estimate of Villaverde utilization and figures from PSA and Opel sources on utilization at the Zaragoza and Vigo plants.
+The calculations were based on the analysts' estimate of Villaverde utilisation and figures from PSA and Opel sources on utilisation at the Zaragoza and Vigo plants.

 PSA and Opel declined to comment on any of the figures.